Ströndin við Stapa og Hellna

 Geology

-The coastline exposes spectacular cross-sections through ancient lava flows, with hexagonal columnar basalt formations created as the lava cooled and contracted approximately 5,000-10,000 years ago.
-Sea erosion has carved caves, arches, and isolated sea stacks from the basalt, with the Gatklettur arch being particularly famous for its photogenic form.
+The coastline exposes spectacular cross-sections through ancient lava flows.
+The Hellnahraun lava field is estimated to be approximately 3,900 years old and is believed to have emerged from a crater near Jökulháls, which is now covered by glacier.
+[1] Sea erosion has carved caves, arches, and isolated sea stacks from the basalt, with the Gatklettur arch being particularly famous for its photogenic form.
 The cliff faces display multiple lava layers with intervening scoria and sediment bands recording a series of volcanic eruptions from the Snæfellsnes volcanic system.
 The interplay between resistant basalt columns and softer interflow sediments creates the dramatic cliff profiles and cave formations.

 Climate And Weather

 The exposed coastal position on the Snæfellsnes Peninsula subjects the reserve to severe North Atlantic weather, with frequent storms, salt spray, and high winds throughout the year.
-Average temperatures range from 0 degrees in January to 10 degrees in July, with the maritime influence preventing extreme cold but also limiting summer warmth.
-Annual precipitation averages 800-1,000 millimeters with frequent fog and low cloud, particularly when warm air meets the cold glacier on Snæfellsjökull above.
-Wave heights during winter storms can be massive, with spray reaching cliff tops exceeding 30 meters.
+Average temperatures range from around 0 degrees Celsius in January to 10 degrees Celsius in July, with the maritime influence preventing extreme cold but also limiting summer warmth.
+Annual precipitation averages 800–1,000 millimetres with frequent fog and low cloud, particularly when warm air meets the cold glacier on Snæfellsjökull above.
+Wave heights during winter storms can be massive, with spray reaching cliff tops exceeding 30 metres.

 Human History

 Arnarstapi and Hellnar were important fishing villages for centuries, with their harbors providing launching points for the seasonal cod fishery that sustained western Iceland's economy.
-The village of Arnarstapi features the stone sculpture of Bárður Snæfellsás, a mythological figure who according to Icelandic sagas was half-troll, half-human and served as the area's protective spirit.
+[1] The village of Arnarstapi features the stone sculpture of Bárður Snæfellsás, a mythological figure who according to Icelandic sagas was half-troll, half-human and served as the area's protective spirit.
 The coast between the villages has been walked by fishing communities for centuries, with the current trail following ancient paths connecting the two settlements.
-The area gained literary fame through Jules Verne's Journey to the Center of the Earth, which begins at nearby Snæfellsjökull.
+The area is also connected to Jules Verne's Journey to the Center of the Earth (1864), in which the fictional expedition descends into the earth via the crater of nearby Snæfellsjökull.
+[2]

 Park History